Products that are not properly used, stored, and disposed of can present a hazard to our health and our environment.

 Recycle motor oil and handle it properly so it does not contaminate our land or water.

 Once a battery is used up or no longer useful, the battery’s chemistry will determine how best to dispose of it.
-Look on the battery’s label or packaging to identify what it is made of, then use this guide to identify the safe disposal method.

 Found in most fishing jigs and sinkers, lead is poisoning wildlife such as loons and eagles.
 Find out about switching to non-lead alternatives for fishing tackle.